 A tent should never fit tight on a tent frame.
 A tight fit puts pressure on the seams and zippers and will eventually cause damage.
 If your door zipper does not zip easily it is usually caused by rafter being too long.
+A tight zipper will eventually fail.
 Cut the rafters down from 1/2'' to 1'' depending upon how hard it is to zip the wall tent zippers.

 YOU MIGHT ALSO WANT TO CONSIDER :